 I felt betrayed, unloved and alone.
 I didn’t want to go to other friends to discuss the issue because we share mutual friends.
 Instead, I decided to distance myself from the project with her.
 I was there but didn’t participate with my heart and creativity and instead outsourced my part of the project.
 I was looking to create safety for myself and bypass this inner conflict.

 Since I didn’t know where to go with my feelings, I did what I’m good out…put them aside and tried not to deal with them.
 Though untouched feelings always surface back up and come out like a roaring lion in the form of anger.
-I eventually lashed out with my hurt feelings at a time when it wasn’t appropriate for her or me.
+I eventually lashed out with my hurt feelings at a time when it wasn’t appropriate for either one of us.

 The situation with my friend had me questioning my belief around friendships and the role I expect them to play in my life.
 Do I see the beauty as well as the humanness of this special relationship?